Smoothieware/SmoothieV2/README.md

-# smoothie version 2 for STM32H754
+# smoothie version 2 for STM32H745 (and STM32H743)
 Smoothie V2 using STM32 HAL and FreeRTOS.

-Currently runs on nucleo board
+Currently runs on nucleo 745 board and Devebox 743 board

 Firmware/... is for Smoothie firmware code and Test Units